Old Leighlin (Parliament of Ireland constituency)

 Old Leighlin was a constituency represented in the Irish House of Commons, the lower house in the Irish Parliament of the Kingdom of Ireland.
-It based in Old Leighlin, near the town of Leighlinbridge in County Carlow.
+It was based in Old Leighlin, near the town of Leighlinbridge in County Carlow.
 It was a bishop's borough, controlled by the Church of Ireland Bishop of Ferns and Leighlin.

 The borough was disenfranchised by the Acts of Union 1800, with effect from 1 January 1801. £15,000 was paid to the Commissioners of First Fruits to be used at their discretion.